 Case studies don't always have clear solutions or "right" answers.
 As such, the quality of the thinking process reflected in the Case Note responses will determine each grade.
-The objective of these assignments is to have you apply learning from the asynchronous lecture, required readings, and occasionally relevant personal experience to the case.
+The two objectives of these assignments are to: 1) have you apply learning from the asynchronous lecture, required readings, and occasionally relevant personal experience to the case; and 2) be prepared to actively share your thinking about the case during the live session discussion.

-Each unit's Case Note responses will be graded credit/no credit.
+Each unit's Case Note responses will be graded Credit/No Credit.
 Earning credit on all cases assigned in the course will earn you the maximum total value of 20 grade points for the course.